Program

 Tuition information is accurate for the current academic year and does not include student fees.
 For detailed tuition and fees information, visit the official tuition website.

-Graduate students on a co-op placement pay an additional tuition at $500 for Canadian and $790 for international students per term.
+Graduate students on a co-op placement pay additional tuition each term.

 Admission requirements